Dan Dierdorf

 Daniel Lee Dierdorf (born June 29, 1949) is an American sportscaster and former professional football player.
 He played 13 seasons (1971–1983) as an offensive tackle for the St. Louis Cardinals of the National Football League (NFL).

-Dierdorf played college football for the University of Michigan from 1968 to 1970 and was selected as a consensus first-team All-American in 1970 and a first-team All-Big Ten Conference player in 1969 and 1970.
+Dierdorf played college football for the Michigan Wolverines from 1968 to 1970 and was selected as a consensus All-America in 1970 and a first-team All-Big Ten Conference player in 1969 and 1970.
 He was inducted into the University of Michigan Athletic Hall of Honor in 1996 and the College Football Hall of Fame in 2000.

 Playing in the NFL for St. Louis, he was selected by the National Football League Players Association as the Offensive Lineman of the Year for three consecutive years from 1976 to 1978.
 Between 1974 and 1980, he played in the Pro Bowl six times and was chosen as a first-team All-Pro five times.
 He was named to the NFL 1970s All-Decade Team and was inducted into the Pro Football Hall of Fame in 1996.

 Since his playing career ended, Dierdorf has worked as a broadcaster.
 He worked for the American Broadcasting Company (ABC) from 1987 to 1999, including 12 seasons as color analyst on Monday Night Football.
 He was then part of the NFL on CBS team as an announcer for 15 years from 1999 to 2013.
-Since 2014, he has been the color analyst for Michigan Wolverines football radio broadcasts.
+For the 2014 through 2021 seasons, he was the color analyst for Michigan Wolverines football radio broadcasts.
 In 2008, Dierdorf received the Pete Rozelle Radio-Television Award from the Pro Football Hall of Fame.

-Early years
+Early life

 Dierdorf was born in 1949 in Canton, Ohio, the son of John and Evelyn Dierdorf.
 He grew up near the site of the Pro Football Hall of Fame and watched as a boy as the museum was under construction.
 His father worked much of his life for the Hoover Vacuum Company, which was headquartered in North Canton.
 Dierdorf attended Glenwood High School (now known as GlenOak High School) in Canton.
 He played football and also competed in the discus throw and shot put while in high school.
 A lightly recruited prospect from Canton, Ohio, Dierdorf looked into a number of Midwestern schools with hopes of landing a football scholarship but did not receive offers from Notre Dame or Michigan State.
 Ohio State coach Woody Hayes spoke at Dierdorf's high school graduation but didn't think Dierdorf was talented enough to be a Buckeye.

-University of Michigan
+College career

 1967 season

 Dierdorf enrolled at the University of Michigan in 1967, having been recruited by Michigan Wolverines football coach Bump Elliott.
 He played on both offense and defense for Michigan's all-freshman football team in 1967.
 As a freshman, he was also the training adversary for NCAA heavyweight wrestling champion Dave Porter.